rdkit/rdkit/Docs/Book/RDKit_Book.rst

-The general rule used in the RDKit is that if you don't specify a property in the query, then it's not used as part of the matching criteria.
+The general rule used in the RDKit is that if you don't specify a property in the query, then it's not used as part of the matching criteria and that Hs are ignored.
 This leads to the following behavior:

 +----------+---------+-------+
 | Molecule | Query   | Match |